murillo-group/sarkas/docs/theory/coupling_constant.rst

     \Gamma = \frac{(Ze)^2}{4\pi \varepsilon_0 k_B T a_{\textrm{ws}}},

-In the case of mixtures the :meth:`sarkas.base.Parameters.calc_coupling_constant` method calculates the effective :math:`\Gamma` as
+In the case of mixtures the :meth:`sarkas.core.Parameters.calc_coupling_constant` method calculates the effective :math:`\Gamma` as

 .. math::